IamJackReed/reed/_posts/2025-12-19-the-hidden-traps-of-teamwork.md

 ## You're Thinking in Straight Lines in a Circular World

 Our minds are trained to see simple, linear patterns of cause and effect.
 If A happens, then B will be the result.
-This works well for simple problems, but it fails spectacularly in complex environments like teams and organizations.
+This works well for simple problems, but it fails spectacularly in complex environments like teams and organisations.

-_“The world is made in circles and we think in straight lines.”_ — Peter Senge
+_“The world is made in circles and we think in straight lines.”_ — **Peter Senge**

 In a system, everything is interconnected through circular feedback loops.
 An action doesn't just have one effect; it creates ripples that feed back and influence the original cause.
 A team isn't just a collection of individuals; it's an interdependent system.
 You can take a tool from a toolbox, and its function remains unchanged.
 But if you take a wheel from a car, you no longer have a functioning car, because all the parts must be present and working together.